Can supervise: YES

 Zdenkowski, N, Tesson, S, Lombard, J, Lovell, M, Hayes, S, Francis, PA, Dhillon, HM & Boyle, FM 2016, 'Supportive care of women with breast cancer: key concerns and practical solutions', MEDICAL JOURNAL OF AUSTRALIA, vol. 205, no. 10, pp. 471-+.View/Download from: Publisher's site

-Luckett, TR, Phillips, J, Lintzeris, N, Allsop, D, Lee, J, Solowij, N, Martin, J, Lam, L, Aggarwal, R, McCaffrey, N, Currow, D, Chye, R, Lovell, M, McGregor, I & Agar, M 2016, 'Clinical trials of medicinal cannabis for appetite-related symptoms from advanced cancer: A survey of preferences, attitudes and beliefs among patients willing to consider participation', Internal Medicine Journal, vol. 46, no. 11, pp. 1269-1275.View/Download from: UTS OPUS or Publisher's site
+Luckett, TR, Phillips, J, Lintzeris, N, Allsop, D, Lee, J, Solowij, N, Martin, J, Lam, L, Aggarwal, R, McCaffrey, N, Currow, D, Chye, R, Lovell, M, McGregor, I & Agar, M 2016, 'Clinical trials of medicinal cannabis for appetite-related symptoms from advanced cancer: A survey of preferences, attitudes and beliefs among patients willing to consider participation', Internal Medicine Journal, vol. 46, no. 11, pp. 1269-1275.View/Download from: Publisher's site

 Dong, ST, Butow, PN, Agar, M, Lovell, MR, Boyle, F, Stockler, M, Forster, BC & Tong, A 2016, 'Clinicians' Perspectives on Managing Symptom Clusters in Advanced Cancer: A Semi-Structured Interview Study.', Journal of Pain and Symptom Management, vol. 51, no. 4, pp. 706-717.View/Download from: Publisher's site